-In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" along with amendments issued in 2018.
+In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" along with amendments issued in 2018.
 The guidance requires financial assets measured at amortized cost basis to be presented at the net amount expected to be collected.
 The amortized cost basis of financial assets should be reduced by expected credit losses to present the net carrying value in the financial statements at the amount expected to be collected.
 The measurement of expected credit losses is based on past events, historical experience, current conditions and forecasts that affect the collectability of the financial assets.
 Additionally, credit losses relating to available-for-sale debt securities should be recorded through an allowance for credit losses.
-ASU 2016-13 is effective for the Company for year-end financial statements and quarterly financial statements in fiscal 2023.
-The Company is evaluating the impact that ASU 2016-13 will have on the Company's consolidated financial statements.
+On December 31, 2022, the Company adopted ASU 2016-13.
+The adoption of this ASU did not have a material impact on the Company's consolidated financial statements other than additional disclosures.

-(2) Acquisitions
+(2) Acquisitions and Closure Activities